typst/typst/tests/typ/text/whitespace.typ

 Left [#set text(serif);Right].

 ---
+// Test that linebreak consumed surrounding spaces.
+#align(center)[A \ B \ C]

+---
-// Test that space at start of line is not trimmed.
+// Test that space at start of non-backslash-linebreak line isn't trimmed.
 A{"\n"} B

 ---